Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==
+= WIP =
+- More disable funding options added for paypal ppcp checkout.

 = 5.2.8 =
 - The deprecated PayPal Smart Checkout menu tab has been removed.
 If you were using it, switch to the new PayPal Checkout option.
 [See the setup guide](https://www.tipsandtricks-hq.com/ecommerce/paypal-ppcp-setup-and-configuration-5023)